A Closer Look at Multimodal Representation Collapse: Collapse Mechanisms and Remedies

 \subsection{Polysemanticity and Cross-Modal Entanglements}

 We begin by showing that as the number of modalities increase, the proportion of cross-modal polysemantic neurons, \ie, those that encode features from more than one modality (as opposed to monosemantic neurons which encode exactly one feature from one modality) also increases (\cref{lemma:polysem_col}).
 This makes it difficult for the fusion head to independently control the contribution from a given modality without potential destructive interference from others (\cref{thm:interference}).
+It is important to note that the results presented presuppose the occurrence of polysemanticity, \ie, the number of task-relevant features in $X$ is greater than the number of neurons in any layer, something that is most often known to hold in practice \cite{Scherlis2022PolysemanticityAC}.

 \begin{lemma}[Cross-Modal Polysemantic Collision] As the number of modalities increase, the fraction of polysemantic neurons encoding features from different modalities, for a given depth and width, increases quadratically in the number of modalities as follows: